cBioPortal/cbioportal-frontend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This is the frontend code for cBioPortal using React, MobX and TypeScript.
 The frontend for the new patient view is now completely in this repo.
-The
+The results view page is currently being replaced one tab at a time by mounting certain React components to the results page (JSP) in [the backend repo](https://github.com/cbioportal/cbioportal)

 Make sure you have the latest stable node version installed: